Low Glycemic Index Treatment

 Can the treatment ever be stopped?

-Like with any anticonvulsant treatment, if seizure freedom is achieved, physicians and patients can discuss the pros and cons of weaning off of the treatment.
+Like with any antiseizure treatment, if seizure freedom is achieved, physicians and patients can discuss the pros and cons of weaning off of the treatment.